Azure/azure-powershell/src/ConnectedMachine/ConnectedMachine.Autorest/README.md

       subject: MachineRunCommand
       verb: Set
     remove: true

-  # add back when swagger change is checked in
+  # internal API
   - where:
-      subject: License
-    remove: true
-  - where:
       subject: LicenseProfile
     remove: true

+  # we will release gateway and setting commands in a seperate module
   - where:
-      subject: NetworkConfiguration
+      subject: Gateway
     remove: true
   - where:
-      subject: NetworkSecurityPerimeterConfiguration$
+      subject: Setting
     remove: true

+  # add back when swagger change is checked in
+  # - where:
+  #     subject: License
+  #   remove: true
+  # - where:
+  #     subject: NetworkConfiguration
+  #   remove: true
+  # - where:
+  #     subject: NetworkSecurityPerimeterConfiguration$
+  #   remove: true

   # Removing non-expand commands
   - where: